8fold/site-joshbruce.com/content/public/experiences/finances/personal-budget/content.md

 		- Secondary broker
 		- Tertiary broker

 Last we'll break down the brokerage accounts.
 Most of my investments are in index funds and there is a separate entry for each holding.
-By making each holding an account, I can keep track of my cost basis; how much money I've put into each.
+By making each holding an account in my chart of accounts, I can keep track of my cost basis; how much money I've put into each.
 I do not adjust for the daily valuation of the holding; instead, I only track money I put in, dividends earned, and realized gains and losses.

 - Assets
 	- Cash and banks